0rAX0/GNOME-Concepts/README.md

 **Q: I have a plenty of super ideas to submit but I can't make fancy mockups, what do I do?**

 A: You can draw them however you like.
-You can also discribe it with text and I or someone will try to draw it for you.
+You can also discribe it with text and I or someone else will try to draw it for you.
 But please try to make whatever you submit as clean and clear as possible.

 **Q: I'm a developper and I want to take an idea and make it availble upstream instead of making an extension, is that possible?**